-The objective of the game is to get Aeos Energy and deposit them in the enemy's Goal Zones.
-The easiest way to gain Aeos Energy is to defeat the wild pokemon around the map.
-The amount of Aeos Energy you receive will depend on the strength of the wild pokemon you defeated.
+The main way to get EXP and Aeos Energy is to defeat the Wild Pokemon located around the map.
+The amount of Aeos Energy you receive will depend on the strength of the wild Pokemon you defeated.

 Points Earned: 4 - 7